zdoom-docs/stable/glossary/Style.md

 literally applicable.
 Prefer for instance `Stop`, `Drop`, `Halt`.

 Always name members with nouns, noun phrases or adjectives.
-Boolean values should often be prefixed with `Is`, `Has`, and other existential present-tense verbs.
+Boolean values should often be prefixed with `Is`, `Has`, `Can`, and other existential present-tense verbs.
 All members of class types should be prefixed with `m_`, despite rules against Hungarian notation and underscores.
 Try to name members productively rather than vaguely, instead of `RefInt` write `RefCount`.

 ### Rationale